Hosairis/MBedwars-PunchToDeposit/README.md

 ### 📜 Commands
  - **/ptd reload** – Reloads configuration files.
 (Requires OP or proper permissions)
 ### 🔑 Permissions
- - **ptd.events.deposit** – Required for players to interact with containers using PunchToDeposit.
+ - **ptd.events.deposit** – Granted to everyone by default, Enables players to interact with containers using PunchToDeposit.
  - **ptd.events.notifyupdate** – Notifies players with this permission about plugin updates.
  - **ptd.commands.reload** – Allows access to the /ptd reload command.